Hardware register: Addressable registers

-In bus-oriented systems it is common for registers to receive data from or send stored data to (or both) a shared bus.
+In bus-oriented systems, it is common for registers to receive data from or send stored data to (or both) a shared bus.
 Widely used examples of this include register files and peripheral interface registers.
 To facilitate this, each register is assigned a unique binary number known as its address, which is used to select the register for read and write operations.
 The selection mechanism is often based on a 1-of-n binary decoder, which in this capacity is commonly referred to as an address decoder.
 A register that can be accessed and manipulated using a specific address is said to be an addressable register.

 To simplify access and management, related registers are typically organized into groups in which each group is assigned a contiguous range of addresses.
 In general, it is not required for every address in the range to be assigned to a register, and a register may be assigned multiple addresses in the range.

 The registers in a group typically share a data input bus for write operations, or a data output bus for read operations, or both.
 In the latter case, depending on the application, a register group may use separate buses for read and write operations or a single bus for both.

 Write operation

-In a write operation, a register is selected by sending its address to a binary decoder, which in turn enables the register to store new data.
-The register's data inputs are connected to and thus receive the data to be stored from a shared bus, as shown in the example circuit below.
+In a write operation, an addressable register is selected by sending its address to an address decoder (typically a binary decoder).
+When enabled, the address decoder will in turn enable the selected register to store new data.
+The register's data inputs are connected to and thus receive the data to be stored from a shared bus.
+Upon active edge at its clock input, the selected register will store the word presented on the data bus.

+Depending on the data bus architecture, the register's clock signal may consist of write strobes (one pulse per write) or it may be a continuous clock (stream of periodic pulses).
+The latter is characteristic of systems that employ synchronous parallel buses (e.g., FPGAs, ASICSs, processor register files) in which it is standard practice to synchronize all storage elements with a continuous clock, whereas pulse-per-write clocking is characteristic of asynchronous parallel buses (e.g., peripheral I/O registers).
+Example circuits of both are shown below.